chiaratardioli/aws-restart-journey/Labs/Storage and Archiving/Amazon_EBS.md

 ## Task 6: Restoring the Amazon EBS snapshot
 When I need to retrieve data stored in a snapshot, I can restore the snapshot to a new EBS volume.

-1. I create a new volume by using the snapshot with options:
+1. I create a ume by using the snapshot with options:
 - **Availability Zone**: `us-west-2a`
 - **Tag (optional)**:
     - **Key**: `Name`